Wanjiru12/Akan-Name/README.md

 ## TestScenarios

 1. Enter correct date of birth
-2. Enter wrong date of birth where month >13
+2. Enter wrong date of birth where month >31
 3. Enter wrong date of birth where day <0
 4. Enter wrong date of birth where day >31
+5. Enter wrong date of birth where month <0

 ## Technologies Used